 Against the War follows the intertwined lives of four young men, rowing teammates, who graduate from college at the height of the Vietnam War.
 Two become involved in the war, one as a combat medic and one as a fighter pilot and then prisoner of war in Laos.
 The other two of the four friends, in seeking to avoid military service and oppose the war, become involved in the “war on poverty,” the antiwar movement, and the counterculture that arises from the antiwar movement.

-This novel is set in a precise historical timeframe of four and a half years (April 7, 1967 to October 15, 1971) with accurate descriptions of the cultural, political, and military events that the characters take part in or
+This novel is set in a precise historical timeframe of four and a half years (April 7, 1967 to October 15, 1971) with accurate descriptions of the cultural, political, and military events that the characters take part in or take an interest in as they react to the war.
+All historical facts are based on references such as articles in the New York Times and these are cited by date and author in the novel's 50-page bibilography.

-From a thematic viewpoint, Against the War divides into two parts based on a juxtaposition of the counterculture and the war
+From a thematic viewpoint, Against the War divides into two parts based on a juxtaposition of the counterculture and the war.

 In the counterculture part of the novel, Against the War documents how the many individual efforts to avoid or oppose the war coalesce into the wider movement that brings such historic events as the 1968 demonstrations in Chicago, the 1969 Moratoriums Against the War in Washington D.C., and the Woodstock concert.
 The novel shows how this coalescence then collapses upon itself as the conflicts between its components grow too great to be overcome.